-WRIT 305 Advanced Communications Skills: Writing Borderlands 3 units reshapes, and/or plays with dominant discourses and power relations; investigates the relationships among writing, ideology, hegemony, and the politics of culture; and situates the borderlands globally amidst materials conditions and the production of "others."
+WRIT 305 Advanced Communications Skills Writing Borderlands 3 units

+What does it mean to live and write in the borderlands?
+This course examines and calls for writing in and about the borderlands; explores how writing from the borderlands resists, reshapes, and/or plays with dominant discourses and power relations; investigates the relationships among writing, ideology, hegemony, and the politics of culture; and situates the borderlands globally amidst materials conditions and the production of "others."